Passive daytime radiative cooling: Dropwise condensation

 The formation of dropwise condensation on PDRC surfaces can alter the infrared emittance of selective PDRC emitters, which can weaken their performance.
-Even in semi-arid environments, dew can form.
-Another 2022 study reported that the cooling power of selective emitters "may broaden the narrowband emittances of the selective emitter and reduce their sub-ambient cooling power and their supposed cooling benefits over broadband emitters" and that:Our work shows that the assumed benefits of selective emitters are even smaller when it comes to the largest application of radiative cooling – cooling roofs of buildings.
+Even in semi-arid environments dew can form.
+Another 2022 study reported that "dropwise condensation may broaden the narrowband emittances of [a] selective emitter and reduce their sub-ambient cooling power and their supposed cooling benefits over broadband emitters" and that:Our work shows that the assumed benefits of selective emitters are even smaller when it comes to the largest application of radiative cooling – cooling roofs of buildings.
 However, recently, it has been shown that for vertical building facades experiencing broadband summertime terrestrial heat gains and wintertime losses, selective emitters can achieve seasonal thermoregulation and energy savings.
 Since dew formation appears less likely on vertical surfaces even in exceptionally humid environments, the thermoregulatory benefits of selective emitters will likely persist in both humid and dry operating conditions.

 Rain

 Global map of average annual precipitation.
 The darker the color, the higher the precipitation.

 Rain can generally help clean PDRC surfaces covered with dust, dirt, or other debris.
 However, in humid areas, consistent rain can result in water accumulation that can hinder performance.
-Porous PDRCs can mitigate these conditions.
-Another response is to make hydrophobic self-cleaning PDRCs.
-Scalable and sustainable hydrophobic PDRCs that avoid VOCs can repel rainwater and other liquids.
+Porous PDRC materials can mitigate these conditions.
+Another response is to make hydrophobic self-cleaning PDRC materials.
+Scalable and sustainable hydrophobic materials that avoid VOCs can repel rainwater and other liquids.